klee/klee.github.io/build-stp.md

 $ sudo make install
 $ cd ..
 ```

-**NOTE:** If you are using an older Linux release (e.g. Ubuntu ≤12.04), then you will have to manually install cmake 2.8.8 or newer (you can follow the instructions [here](http://cameo54321.blogspot.com/2014/02/installing-cmake-288-or-higher-on.html)).

 As documented on the STP website, it is essential to run the following command before using STP (and thus KLEE):

 ```bash